yatiml/yatiml/docs/tutorial.rst

 not their values.
 In many existing standards, enums map to numerical values, or if you're making something new, it's often convenient to use the values for something else.
 The names are usually what you want to write though, so they're probably easier for the users to write in the YAML file too.

-Note that you can also season your enumeration classes.
-See :ref:`seasoning_enumerations` in the Recipes section for some examples.
+If you want something else though, you can season your enumerations.
+See below for a general explanation of seasoning, or look at :ref:`seasoning_enumerations` in the Recipes section for some examples.

 User-Defined Strings
 --------------------